How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Understanding ADA Website Compliance

 The Americans with Disabilities Act (ADA) was created to prohibit discrimination against individuals with disabilities.
-The act was later included in Title III of the act which prohibits discrimination in places of public accommodation, which the Department of Justice (DOJ) has stated includes websites.
+The act later added Title III which prohibits discrimination in places of public accommodation, which the Department of Justice (DOJ) has stated includes websites.
 ADA compliance differs from Section 508 compliance as Section 508 applies to federal agencies and organizations that receive federal funding; the ADA applies to all private organizations.

 In 2023, roughly 4,605 accessibility lawsuits were filed against organizations who failed to comply with ADA accessibility guidelines.
 Some of these lawsuits resulted in hefty fines and permanent damage to reputation.
 Initial fines for ADA violations start at $55,000 and reach up to $150,000.
 This in addition to attorney’s fees, plaintiff costs, and the money needed to make your website accessible.